UoW-CPC/rabbda-university-portal/README.md

 As it is described in the introduction in order to understand and build our solution we need to introduce several iterations.

 Each iteration focuses on a specific task and delivers a complete solution for this task.
 This demonstrations requires 5 iterations:
-1. Iteration 1 - Ingesting SQLite data to Hive and perform analysis  - Mentioned in the architecture.
+1. Iteration 1 - Ingesting SQLite data to Hive and perform analysis  - Part of the architecture.
-2. Iteration 2 - Ingesting Postgres data to HDFS and analyse them with Pig - Mentioned in the architecture.
+2. Iteration 2 - Ingesting Postgres data to HDFS and analyse them with Pig - Part of the architecture.
-3. Iteration 3 - Sentiment analysis of students feedback - Experimental.
+3. Iteration 3 - Sentiment analysis of students feedback with Spark - Potentional Further developments.
-4. Iteration 4 - Ingesting relational data by using Sqoop - Experimental.
+4. Iteration 4 - Ingesting relational data with Sqoop - Further developments.
-5. Iteration 5 - Creating Oozie workflows to automate the above phases - Experimental.
+5. Iteration 5 - Creating Oozie workflows to automate your tasks - Further developments.

 #### Download the project